Magnetron85/Radiology-Right-Click/readme.txt

 ```

 ### Menstrual Phase
+Description: calculates the current date of menstrual cycle based on a 28 day cycle.
+Provides expected stripe thickness (there is considerable variability in stripe thickness, and this is general information.).

 ```
 LMP: 05/01/2023
 ```

 ### Adrenal Washout
+Description: calculates absolute and relative washout.
+Takes into account, intrinsic density and provides useful recommendations based on Hounsfield unit less than 10 or greater than 43.
 ```
 Unenhanced: 10 HU, Enhanced: 80 HU, Delayed: 40 HU
 ```